Skip to content

 There are many reasons you may want to split field definitions.
 Here are some examples:

-• At times the results that are captured by the AI include more text in a field than you want in a field.
+• Text Selection: At times the results that are captured by the AI include more text in a field than you want in a field.
 For example, in listings for Part Numbers, along with the Part Number itself, the written description of the part may also be captured.
 In a case like this, you would isolate the Part Number, splitting it off from the description, so that the Part Numbers column of the Listings Table reads correctly.

-• You may want to add more definitions to the same field.
+• Add Definitions: You may want to add more definitions to the same field.
 For example, you may want to divide the Ship To Address in order to separate the street, the city, the state, and the postal code and then, further, add a hyphen between the state and the postal code.

-• You can also combine or restructure information in a needed way.
+• Customize: You can also combine or restructure information in a needed way.
 For example, if an ERP only accepts telephone numbers without hyphens, you can split the hyphens out of the document’s data in a phone-number field and then restructure the phone numbers from three groups of numbers to one group of numbers.

 There are many other reasons you may want to split fields.